Racism in Iceland: Xenophobia

 As immigration to Iceland has increased in the 21st century, racism and xenophobia have increased.
 Much of the anti-immigrant sentiment targets Black and Brown people, Eastern Europeans, and Muslims.

 In 2010, the Social Science Research Institute at the University of Iceland conducted a study regarding the depiction of Polish immigrants in Icelandic media.
 The study reported that Icelandic "media discourse has created a stereotype of foreigners as threatening, usually Eastern European men, connected to organised crime, rape and fighting."

-Freedom of Religion
+Freedom of religion

 Proposals to ban circumcision in Iceland have been denounced by the Jewish and Muslim communities as an attack on freedom of religion.
 The Icelandic government has cited parity as the reason for the measure.
 "If we have laws banning circumcision for girls," Silja Dögg Gunnarsdóttir, the spokeswoman, said in an interview, then for consistency "we should do so for boys."
 The bill adapts the existing law banning FGC, changing "girls" to "children".

+Antisemitism

+In 1853, Iceland's parliament, the Alþingi, rejected a request by the Danish king to implement the Danish law allowing foreign Jews to reside in the country.
+Two years later the parliament told the king that the law would be applied to Iceland and that both Danish and foreign Jews were welcome.
+The Alþingi said that the Jews were enterprising merchants who did not try to lure others to their religion.
+However, no Jew is known to have accepted this offer.

+Since 1943, state broadcaster RÚV has annually broadcast Hallgrímur Pétursson's Passion Hymns during Lent, a tradition initiated at the urging of Sigurbjörn Einarsson.
+For each of the fifty days leading up to Easter, an Icelander reads one verse of the hymns.
+In 2012, Rabbi Abraham Cooper of the Simon Wiesenthal Center attempted and failed to stop this practice, arguing that their many negative references to Jews reinforced antisemitic hatred.
+However, RÚV director Páll Magnússon rejected the request, telling Cooper to "bear in mind that the hymns are written 350 years ago and they describe the poet's feelings about events that supposedly took place around 2000 years ago."
+Vilhjálmur Örn Vilhjálmsson has commented that the episode revealed that "no Icelandic researcher on Pétursson's poetry had ever considered whether the Passiusalmar were perhaps not a uniquely Icelandic phenomenon," but representative of European antisemitism prevalent at the time of their writing.